Simon Fraser (explorer): Fraser and the Battle of Seven Oaks

 was one of the partners arrested by Lord Selkirk at Fort William.
-He was taken in September to Montreal where he was promptly released on bail.
-Fraser was back at Fort William in 1817 when the North West Company regained possession of the post, but this was evidently his last appearance in the fur trade.
+He was taken in September to Montreal, where he was promptly released on bail.
+Fraser was back at Fort William in 1817 when the North West Company regained possession of the post, but that was evidently his last appearance in the fur trade.
 The following year, Fraser and five other partners were acquitted of all charges related to the incident in the dead colony.

 Later life

 Fraser settled on land near present-day Cornwall, Ontario, and married Catherine McDonnell on June 2, 1820.
 He spent the remainder of his life pursuing various enterprises, none with much success.
 He served as captain of the 1st Regiment of the Stormont Militia during the Rebellions of 1837.
 According to historian Alexander Begg, Fraser "was offered a knighthood but declined the title due to his limited wealth."

 He had nine children altogether; one died in infancy.
 Fraser was one of the last surviving partners of the North West Company when he died on August 18, 1862.
 His wife died the next day, and they were buried in a single grave in the Roman Catholic cemetery at St. Andrew's West.
 Begg quotes Sandford Fleming in an address to the Royal Society of Canada in 1889 as saying that Fraser died poor.

 An account of Fraser's explorations can be found in his published journals: W. Kaye Lamb, The Letters and Journals of Simon Fraser, 1806-1808.
 Toronto, The MacMillan Company of Canada Limited, 1960.